midopyon/fintual/README.md

 ## requirements

-### Construct a simple Portfolio class that has a collection of Stocks and a "Profit" method that receives 2 ### dates and returns the profit of the Portfolio between those dates.
+### Construct a simple Portfolio class that has a collection of Stocks and a "Profit" method that receives 2 dates and returns the profit of the Portfolio between those dates.
 Assume each Stock has a "Price" method that receives a date and returns its price.

 - The app waits for the user to pick a start date and an end date.
 The button will turn enabled.
+- When the button is clicked, the app renders the [ProfitResults](src/components/ProfitResults.js) component, which iterates through the stock array in the Portfolio object.
+- In the loop, I call the [getStockPricePerName](src/services/getStockPrice.js) service, which receives a name and a date and returns the price of the stock in that date (this is currently mocked up with json files).
+- I then multiply that stock price per the quantity of stocks (shares) the user holds.
+This value per share in a given date is then added up to the startValue/endValue temporal variables.
-- When the button is clicked, the app calculates the value of the portfolio between the two dates using the[calculateProfit](src/utils/calculateProfit.js) function
+- Finally, I calculate the value of the portfolio between the two dates using the [calculateProfit](src/utils/calculateProfit.js) function.

+## bonus track

+### Make the Profit method return the "annualized return" of the portfolio between the given dates.

+- For the annualized return formula we first need to calculate the years between the two selected dates.
+I used the helper function [getYearsBetweenDates](src/utils/getYearsBetweenDates.js).
+- With this value I call the [calculateAnnualizedReturn](src/utils/calculateAnnualizedReturn.js) which uses the formula found [here](https://www.wikihow.com/Calculate-Annualized-Portfolio-Return) (i double checked with a finance-savvy friend, too).
+- Please note this is also executed on the Render of the ProfitResult Component.

 ## scope

+some limitations we need to keep in mind:

+- [getStockPricePerName](src/services/getStockPrice.js) was defined as a service, but uses mocked up prices (randomized in a period of ~1y11m).
+For an improvement, we could call an API and return a real result using Fetch/Axios.
+- The initial values are currently hardcoded in a JSON inside the [MainPage](src/containers/MainPage.js).

+Hope you enjoy using this app as much as i did creating it!